Djent-/As-I-Learn-Perl/README.md

 Day 3:
   1. Studied (for lack of a better word) 100 programs
   2. Finished chapter on REGEXP (an achievement in itself)

+Day 4:
+  1. Wrote a file crawler from scratch.